<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=947580358173850&amp;ev=PageView&amp;noscript=1">

 Apr 1, 2025 voss

-The Ultimate Voss Adventure: Whitewater rafting, Waterfalls And Wild Landscapes
+The Ultimate Voss Adventure: Rafting & Waterfalls

 Written by: Marcio Franco

-If you're dreaming of a getaway that involves raging rapids, dramatic landscapes, and the kind of outdoor adventures that make you feel more alive—we’ve got you.
-Welcome to Voss, our hometown – Norway’s adventure capital.
+If you're dreaming of a getaway that involves raging rapids, dramatic landscapes, and the kind of outdoor adventures that make you feel more alive, we’ve got you.
+Welcome to Voss, our hometown: Norway’s adventure capital.

 This comprehensive guide covers the best outdoor activities, practical tips, and insider recommendations to help you plan the ultimate adventure getaway to Voss.

-One of the top things to do in Norway is whitewater rafting—and for good reason.
+One of the top things to do in Norway is whitewater rafting and for good reason.
 The surrounding rivers in Voss deliver the perfect mix of breathtaking scenery and thrilling rapids.
 It’s home to the Raundal River, one of the country’s most exciting whitewater spots.

 Why Voss is different: